 With a smartphone in your pocket, you always have a powerful video and audio recorder at hand.
-Recording audio on your smartphone can help you save an interview, create an impromptu podcast, log a semester's lectures, and make your home videos a lot better.
+Recording sound on your smartphone can help you save an interview, create an impromptu podcast, chronicle a semester's lectures, and greatly enhance your home videos.

-In all of these scenarios, poor sound quality has the power to ruin your efforts.
-When trying to transcribe an interview, you miss words and phrases; if you share the sound with an audience, they will be frustrated by the low volume or intrusive background noise.
-The same goes for filming videos: you don't want distorted sounds to spoil your vacation clips or home improvement movies.
+In all of these scenarios, poor audio quality has the power to undo your efforts.
+When you try to transcribe an interview, you miss words and phrases; when sharing audio with an audience, listeners will be frustrated by low volume or intrusive background noise.
+The same goes for filming videos: you don't want distorted noise to spoil your vacation clips.

-But that doesn't mean you have to carry around a full recording studio.
-A few changes can greatly improve your phone's ability to record high quality sound.
-Just tweak a few settings, download a few well-chosen add-ons, and invest in a portable microphone.
-Here are the apps and gadgets you will need.
+That doesn't mean you have to carry a full recording studio with you, though.
+A few tweaks can greatly improve your phone's ability to record high-quality sound.
+Just tweak a few settings, download a few well-chosen apps, and invest in a portable microphone.
+Here are the apps and gadgets you need.